Transparency & Reports

 Physical Needs Assessment

 NYCHA undertakes a physical needs assessment (PNA) exercise approximately every five years to estimate the magnitude of capital investments required across the Authority's properties to bring them to a good state of repair and ensure their long-term viability.
 The results of the PNA inform capital investment planning and prioritization across NYCHA’s property modernization programs.
-Frequently Asked Questions (FAQ) on the 2023 PNA, as well as the 2023 PNA Technical Report and Data File, are linked below.
+Starting in 2025, NYCHA also began undertaking annual updates of the PNA estimates to reflect capital needs that have been addressed as well as new needs and inflation since the previous update.
+Frequently Asked Questions (FAQ) on the PNA, as well as the 2023 PNA Technical Report, the 2023 Data File, the 2025 Update Data File, and the 2026 Data File are linked below.

 Open Data Portal